getporter/operator/docs/content/administrators/configure-porter-agent.md

 description: How to customize Porter Agent
 ---

-The Porter Agent is a critical component in executing Porter commands in a controlled and reliable manner.
-With the AgentConfig Custom Resource Definition (CRD), you can customize the Porter Agent to meet your specific needs and requirements.
+The Porter Agent is a containerized version of the Porter CLI that is optimized for running Porter commands on a Kubernetes cluster.
+With the AgentConfig Custom Resource Definition (CRD), you can customize how the Porter Agent is run to meet your specific needs and requirements.
+For example, you can specify the version of Porter to use, install additional Porter plugins, or provide a custom Porter config file.

 This guide will show some ways to configure the Porter Agent through the [AgentConfig CRD](/operator/file-format/#agentconfig).